 Once you’ve been admitted to a hospital, your coverage will continue; your inpatient care is considered part of your essential health benefits.

-- You’ll Still Be Responsible for a Portion of the Costs: Even though insurance will cover your hospital stay, you’ll still be responsible for a portion of the costs per your specific health insurance policy – whether that’s in the form of coinsurance or out-of-pocket spending.
-It’s easy to accidentally accept expensive take-home equipment or a private room that didn’t seem optional at the time.
+- You’ll Still Be Responsible for a Portion of the Costs: Even though insurance will cover your hospital stay, you’ll still be responsible for a portion of the costs per your specific health insurance policy – whether that’s satisfying your deductible and/or coinsurance.
+Be careful – it’s easy to accidentally accept expensive take-home equipment or a private room that didn’t seem optional at the time.

 5. Laboratory Services

-Laboratory services are another important component of care that plans can’t leave out.
+Laboratory services are another important component of care that plans can’t omit.
 Your outpatient care would be less effective if these services weren’t covered (considering doctors need information from these tests to better diagnose your condition or illness).

 - Medically Necessary Lab Services Are Covered: Medically necessary blood tests, x-rays, and outpatient medical imaging will be covered by your health plan.

 - Some Preventive Screenings Are Provided: Screenings for things like breast cancer and prostate exams are included.

 Whether it’s antibiotics or medication to treat a chronic health condition, prescription drug coverage must be provided as an essential health benefit.